Trishul (film)

+Kapoor, Bachchan, Raakhee and Rehman had earlier starred together in Chopra's previous release, Kabhi Kabhie, two years prior.

-Trishul was the second-top-grossing Indian film of 1978, after Muqaddar Ka Sikandar, which also starred Amitabh Bachchan and Raakhee.
+Trishul was the second-highest grossing Indian film of 1978, after Muqaddar Ka Sikandar, which also starred Bachchan and Raakhee.
 The movie has been remade in Tamil as Mr. Bharath and in Telugu as Mr. Bharath.

+Rishi Kapoor was offered the role of Ravi, which was eventually played by Sachin.
+Kapoor declined the offer, triggering animosity between him and Salim-Javed.